ellipsisComma/weird-waves/README.md

 ### Bangers

-Marking a show as with `"banger": true` lets the show be selected at random when pressing the "+ Banger" button in the Booth, and be featured on the welcome section.
+Marking a show as with `"banger": true` lets the show be selected at random when pressing the "+ Banger" button in the Booth.

 ## Removed/rejected features